edwindoit/edwindoit.github.io/content/services.md

 - Product Manager
 - COO

-My experience is beyond tooling, organization, and management.
+My experience is beyond tooling and management.
 It comes from hands-on work and a fundamental understanding of what is supposed to go on in each business domain.

 ## Testimonials